 No. Sweet’s Syndrome UK is not a charity or non-profit organization.
-It is a patient advocacy group (PAG) and does not request or accept donations, and does not sell merchandise.
+It is a patient advocacy group (PAG) and does not request or accept donations or sell merchandise.

 Is there a Sweet’s syndrome charity or non-profit organization in the UK or any other country?

 No. For some reason, a growing number of people are of the belief that a Sweet’s syndrome charity or non-profit organization exists.
 There is no and has never been a Sweet’s syndrome charity or non-profit organization in the UK or any other country.

 What should I do if someone tells me that they need donations or are selling merchandise for a Sweet’s syndrome charity or non-profit organization?

-If someone tells you that they need donations or are selling merchandise for a Sweet’s syndrome charity or non-profit organization, then they are lying.
+If someone tells you that they need donations or are selling merchandise for a Sweet’s syndrome charity or non-profit organization, they are lying.

 Please do not give them: